5 Simple Checks Most Ship Inspectors Ignore

 5. Talking to Ship’s board Crew

 The best source of information about a ship is the ship’s crew.
-One though needs to socialise with them or know someone on a personal level.
+One though needs to socialize with them or know someone on a personal level.
 The general perception among the crew is that exposing vessel problems to external parties bring more work for them.

 In brief, receiving a reliable pre-purchase inspection is critical for purchase of 2nd hand vessels.
 Poor judgement of the vessel condition increases risk.

 Sinotech Marine is continuously committed to helping ship buyers get quality vessels by giving them best expert advice before purchasing second-hand ships.
-Our global 240+ inspectors Engineers, Master Mariners, and Naval Architects, offer clients great Vessel Condition Assessment service which includes access to variety of available vessels worldwide while minimising the financial and compliance risks.
+Our global 240+ inspectors Engineers, Master Mariners, and Naval Architects, offer clients great Vessel Condition Assessment service which includes access to variety of available vessels worldwide while minimizing the financial and compliance risks.